-Nature has an inherent capacity to recycle elements.
-For example, when a tree sheds its leaves, the leaves are not in the way – it serves as food for micro-organisms which eventually transform the decomposing leaves into necessary (inorganic) elements (for example calcium) in soil that are absorbed by the roots of the tree or other plants.
-In nature there is therefore no such thing as pollution.
+Nature possesses an innate ability to re-use elements.
+For instance, when a tree sheds its leaves, they serve as nourishment for microorganisms, eventually decomposing into essential (inorganic) elements such as calcium in the soil, which are then absorbed by the roots of the tree or other plants.
+In nature, the concept of pollution doesn’t exist; everything is recycled.

-Natural causes of air pollution are forest and veldt fires, dust storms, and volcanic eruptions.
-Although these could cause huge disruptions, the effects of pollution caused by humans on an ongoing basis, are far more severe.
-The main culprits are exhaust fumes from motor vehicles and the smoke from factories and power stations as well as methane released by livestock in the agricultural sector.
-Unwanted noise and too much artificial light at night could also be considered as forms of air pollution.
+Focussing on air first, natural sources of air pollution include forest and grassland fires, dust storms, and volcanic eruptions.
+While these events can cause significant disruptions, the ongoing pollution caused by human activities has far more severe effects.
+Major contributors include vehicle exhaust emissions, industrial smoke from factories and power plants, as well as methane emissions from livestock in the agricultural sector.
+Additionally, excessive noise and artificial light pollution at night can also be considered forms of air pollution.

 Figure 2.2: Air pollution is the accumulation of substances in the air in concentrations that endanger health and life.